Mayo Foundation for Medical Education & Research v. United States: Background

-In the first decade of the 21st century, the vast majority of medical residents in the United States were physicians who had recently graduated from a medical school in the United States.
+In the first decade of the 21st century the vast majority of medical residents in the United States were physicians, who had recently graduated from a medical school in the United States.
 While graduating from a medical school provides an individual with a medical degree, a state medical license is required to practice medicine.
-All states require that an individual pass Step 3 of the USMLE or COMLEX exams and complete at least one year of residency training to obtain an unrestricted medical license; in practice, most practicing physicians complete their multiyear residency.
+All states require, that an individual pass Step 3 of the USMLE or COMLEX exams and complete at least one year of residency training to obtain an unrestricted medical license.
+In practice, this requires most practicing physicians to complete a multiyear residency first.
 While training, residents practice medicine with considerable autonomy under the supervision of attending physicians.

 Medical residencies traditionally require lengthy hours of their trainees.
 Residents in the past had literally resided in hospitals for the duration of their training.
 By 2010, when the case was argued before the Supreme Court, regulations from the Accreditation Council for Graduate Medical Education and the American Osteopathic Association had limited work hours to about 80 hours per week, and a first-year resident at the Mayo Clinic made $47,259 plus benefits.

 In 1935, the United States Congress passed the Federal Insurance Contributions Act (FICA), which imposed a payroll tax on workers.
 The revenues of the tax were meant to be used to finance Social Security.
 An amendment to the Act, passed four years later, provided that a "service performed in the employ of... a school, college, or university... if such service is performed by a student enrolled in and regularly attending classes at such school, college, or university" would be exempt.
 First-year residents, or interns, were also specifically exempted.
 In 1965, Congress repealed the intern exemption but left the student exemption in place.

 Until the 1990s, the Act and its application to medical residents were not an issue.
 Many hospitals assessed and paid FICA taxes on behalf of their employees.
 The University of Minnesota's hospitals did not, however, and in the early 1990s, the Social Security Administration sued to recover a small portion of those taxes.
 An initial administrative review ruled for the Social Security Administration, but the district court reversed.
 The Eighth Circuit affirmed the district court's decision after granting a de novo review, and the University recovered $40 million.
 A number of other residency programs quickly filed lawsuits, attempting to recoup the taxes they had paid.
 After some of those programs were successful in other circuit courts, the Treasury agreed to repay the taxes it had collected.
-However, it also promulgated a new regulation to take effect in April 2005 that stated that any full-time employee, which includes nearly all medical residents, were ineligible to receive the student exemption, clearly stating that it was doing so to "overturn court rulings that had upheld the view that residents remained students".
+However, it also promulgated a new regulation to take effect in April 2005, which stated that any full-time employee, including nearly all medical residents, were ineligible to receive the student exemption, clearly stating that it was doing so to "overturn court rulings that had upheld the view that residents remained students".